Calisthenics For Beginners: What It Is & How To Start

 You can’t increase resistance

-It’s common to think it’s hard to increase the difficulty of some of these popular movements without adding weights to your workout.
+It’s common to think it’s hard to increase the difficulty when training with bodyweight alone.
 This isn’t true!
-Here are a few ways you can progress your calisthenics training and increase resistance when performing bodyweight exercises:
+Here are a few ways you can progress your calisthenics training and increase resistance without adding external weights:

 • Increase your reps or speed